Summary

 We have specified full permissions for the Company model within this example OAuth Client, as you can see in the screenshot below:

-For a Planhat user to enable an external application/integration to give access to Companies in their tenant via this OAuth Client, they would click on "Connect" or "Authorize" (or similar) within the external tool.
-They will see a modal similar to this:
+For a Planhat user to enable an external application/integration to access to Companies in their tenant via this OAuth Client, they would click on "Connect" or "Authorize" (or similar) within the external tool.
+They would then see a modal similar to this:

-The user can review what access is being requested in this consent screen - there's some key information displayed as default, and then clicking "Show more" gives further details, and mousing over the "i" gives further details still.
+The user can review what access is being requested in this consent screen - there's some key information displayed, and then clicking "Show more" gives further details, and mousing over the "i" gives further details still.

 The user can click "Cancel" if they don't want to proceed with the connection, or "Authorize" to authorize the external application/integration.